Mahesh-Bauri/Mahesh-Bauri/Readme.md

 <!-- - 📄 Know about my experiences [resume link](resume link) -->
 - 🤔 I’m looking for **internship or full-time opportunity**

-- ⚡ Fun fact **I have very deep passion for technology and till now I have no job**.
+- ⚡ Fun fact **I have an intense passion for technology and till now I have no job offer**.
 <br/>
 <h3 align="left">Connect with me:</h3>
 <p align="left">